 A new version of this uniform was added to the game beginning in 2010 and was worn by Mike Del Ponte, Bryant University (’10).

 Johnny Pesky died on August 13, 2012, the day of the 19th annual Oldtime Baseball Game.
-A decision was made on game day that Johnny would have wanted his uniform to be used, and it was.
-Doing the honors was James Mulry of West Roxbury, Mass., an incoming freshman at Northeastern University, who also wore it in 2013 and ’14.
+A decision was made that Johnny would have wanted his uniform to be used, and it was.
+Doing the honors was James Mulry of West Roxbury, Mass., an incoming freshman at Northeastern University, who also wore it in 2013, ’14 and ’15.
 Mulry gained greater fame in the spring of 2014 when he registered back-to-back strikeouts of David Ortiz and Dustin Pedroia during the Huskies’ annual exhibition game against the Red Sox.

 Also worn by:

 (Original uniform): Bo Delduca, University of Massachusetts/Dartmouth (’02); Mike Cosenza, Fordham University (’03); Josh Farkes, University of Richmond (’04); Chris Bodnar, Amherst College (’05); Jim Cody, coach (’06).

 (Replacement uniform): Daveson Perez, Boston Red Sox media relations specialist, (’17).